jake-austin/CS194-26-Project1/index.md

+**----------------------------------------------------------------------------------------------------------**

 **Bells and Whistles**

+**Better Alignment with Color Gradients**
-Many of these images had to have their base color selected in order to get best allignment.
+Many of these images had to have their base color selected in order to get best alignment.
 The reason for this is that if one plate has a very saturated color, then that one plate will have a strongly defined color in one region, while the other two plates may not have that much defined color in that region, breaking the assumption that all colors tend to have similar values in all regions of the image.
 Since this was the fundamental assumption in the ssd scoring, when our base is saturated, we can see this break.
 In the picture with the emir, blue and red are highly saturated with the robe having saturated blues and reds.
 Below are two photos: one with blue base and another with red base.
 Green is the only plate that aligns well in this photo.

 Blue Base:
 ![blue_base_image](./blue_base.jpg "blue_base")